felixlopz/hubrise-test-task/content/apps/point-one/en/overview.md

 - Pull orders from HubRise, including order status.
 - Pull customer information from HubRise.
-- Pull the menu from a HubRise catalog.
+- Push the menu into a HubRise catalog.

 pointOne can be connected to HubRise via the pointOne support line.